This post will be helpful if you’re looking to:

 - Have a zoomed-out view of all of your pages and analyze how they are doing SEO-wise and engagement-wise – together!

-What you can expect to find?
+What can you expect to find?

 You might find some pages that have a high engagement rate for people reading the article, but you don’t have enough keyword positions on Google search for it to rank organically.